 The `spin'-orbit coupling stems from the peculiar double-well anticrossing subband structure of the quasi-one-dimensional hole gas.
 If a strain term proportional to $J^{2}_{z}$~\cite{PhysRevB.90.115419,PhysRevB.105.075308,PhysRevB.106.235408} is added to Hamiltonian (\ref{eq_efmassHamil}), the low-energy double-well subband structure will disappear.
 The lowest subband dispersion will become a single-well parabolic curve, and the `spin'-orbit coupling is destroyed as well.
 In this sense, the theoretical results of our paper are suitable to relaxed nanowires.

-In summary, we have briefly reviewed both the theoretical method in calculating the subband dispersions and the construction of the low-energy effective Hamiltonian of the quasi-one-dimensional hole gas.
+In summary, we have outlined both the theoretical method in calculating the subband dispersions and the low-energy effective description of the quasi-one-dimensional hole gas.
 A series of analytical formulas are derived in terms of the Luttinger-Kohn Hamiltonian in the axial approximation.
-The axial approximation gives rise to high accurate subband dispersions for both growth directions [001] and [111].
-It is possible to obtain two sets of combined dispersions with strong `spin'-orbit coupling and isolated from each other by lifting the spin degeneracy in the subband dispersions.
-We further construct the low-energy effective Hamiltonians of the hole gas in the absence and presence of external magnetic field.
+The axial approximation is most accurate for both growth directions [001] and [111].
+It is feasible to obtain two sets of combined dispersions with strong `spin'-orbit coupling and isolated from each other by lifting the spin degeneracy in the subband dispersions.
+We further construct the low-energy effective Hamiltonians of the hole gas both in the absence and presence of the external magnetic field.
 Both the double-well anticrossing subband structure and the classification of the subband dispersions into spin sets are qualitatively captured in these effective Hamiltonians.

-We expect the strong `spin'-orbit coupling achieved in a strong magnetic field has broad applications in quantum computing, e.g., the electrical manipulation of the hole spin and spin-cavity interaction etc. Also, the potential consequences of the quantum state inversion occurred between direction [001]/[110] and [111] are still waiting for further studies.
+Although the two sets of the combined dispersions are not well separated from each other in a strong transverse field, they are indeed well separated in a strong longitudinal field.
+Also, from the aspect of experimental implementation, it may be easier to apply a strong magnetic field along the nanowire than to produce a strong electric field across the nanowire.
+Anyway, we have provided an alternative way to achieve strong hole `spin'-orbit coupling.
+We expect this strong `spin'-orbit coupling has broad applications in quantum computing, e.g., the electrical manipulation of the hole spin and spin-cavity interaction etc. After all, the `spin' in our paper is essentially an orbital degree of freedom, such that the strong `spin'-orbit coupling may become senseless in those cases where the real spin is concerned.

 \begin{widetext}